paulmj7/hermes/README.md

 [![Build Status](https://travis-ci.com/paulmj7/hermes.svg?branch=master)](https://travis-ci.com/paulmj7/hermes)

-Hermes is an api to relay the contents of a volume in real time, similar to Apache's live file browsing.
-When paired with Homebase [COMING SOON], this combination provides a distributed, multivolume storage server.
+Hermes is an filesystem management api to relay the contents of a volume in real time and provide system controls over http.
+When paired with [Homebase](https://github.com/paulmj7/homebase), they provide a distributed, multivolume storage server.

 From [Wikipedia](https://en.wikipedia.org/wiki/Hermes), "Hermes is considered the herald of the gods ...
 Hermes functioned as the emissary and messenger."